 Will SCOTUS Close Cy Pres Loophole in Class Action Litigation?

 Suppose there were a company whose minions went around whacking people in the head with two-by-fours.
 Then, suppose that in response, the multiple victims of said whacking joined a class-action lawsuit against the corporation and won their case.
-Now, imagine that rather than any damage award going to the plaintiff class members, the money instead went to various organizations, including non-profit and academic institutions that advocate policies which favor two-by-four head-whacking by the very industry that includes the defendant company.
+Now, imagine that rather than any damage award going to the plaintiff class members, the money instead went to various organizations, including non-profit and academic institutions, that advocate policies favoring two-by-four head-whacking by the very industry that includes the defendant company.
 If that seems absurd, welcome to the often maddening outcome known as the cy pres award in the world of class-action litigation.

 From the French cy près comme possible, meaning “as near as possible,” cy pres is supposed to provide a reasonable alternative to awarding damages stemming from class-action lawsuits where the members of the injured class cannot effectively be compensated by the penalties collected in settlement.
 So, in my exaggerated example above, if ten million class members are whacked by two-by-fours, and the company settles for $20 million, it may not be practical to distribute two bucks a head (literally) to the class, especially after the plaintiff attorneys take their cut (more about them below).